 There are electronic passenger information display board on board every tram.
 There are also pre-recorded announcements on board the tram advising the next stop name as it approaches.

-Always remain behind the marked yellow line.
+Always remain behind the marked white line.
 Do not move forward until the tram has stopped.

 Each door has a yellow button.
 Wait for the button to flash ''green" then press the button to open the door.
 The door will remain closed when the tram is moving.

 No. Certain stops need to be selected.
 Listen for driver announcements

 No. Although public toilets in the vicinity of selected stops can be found on the information map located on the platform.

 Yes, there is an emergency help button on board every tram which are located near the doors.
 Every stop also has an emergency help button.